Come Undone (Duran Duran song): Development and recording

 "Come Undone" originated during sessions at the guitarist Warren Cuccurullo's home studio, "Privacy" Studios, in Battersea, London.
 According to the producer John Jones, the song was developed from a reworking of "First Impression", a track from Duran Duran's Liberty (1990) album.
 Cuccurullo proposed the idea, and the new track was built around a drum loop and bass line from Jones' own song "Face to Face".
 Jones emphasised the track's simplicity, noting, "all it is is a loop", and described the writing process as unusually fast.
 According to the author Annie Zaleski, the drum loop was not sampled from "Ashley's Roachclip" by the Soul Searchers, as has been widely reported, but was an original recording.
+This denial is supported by the keyboardist Nick Rhodes, who directly addressed the rumor in a fan Q&A, stating that the song "most certainly" did not sample the track and describing the claim as "untrue".
+He added that the story is simply a rumor, noting, "No wonder you can't hear it — it isn't there."

-After completing the initial instrumental, Jones and Cuccurullo played the track over the phone to Capitol Records' A&R department in Los Angeles, and then to the keyboardist Nick Rhodes and the lead vocalist Simon Le Bon.
+After completing the initial instrumental, Jones and Cuccurullo played the track over the phone to Capitol Records' A&R department in Los Angeles, and then to Rhodes and the lead vocalist Simon Le Bon.
 Rhodes arrived within hours to contribute, and the music was finalised that same afternoon.
 The track also had origins in a slowed-down version of "Too Much Information", initially created as an experiment by Cuccurullo and Rhodes.
 Cuccurullo revealed to the author Steve Malins that he and Rhodes had originally planned on using the song for a project outside of Duran Duran with Gavin Rossdale, but had changed plans when Le Bon took a liking to the music and began to come up with lyrics on the spot.
 He recorded his vocals the following night.
 On the third day, the singer Tessa Niles recorded her backing vocals and additional overdubs.
 She recalled working under the direction of Cuccurullo and Rhodes, who produced the session.
 Initially singing in a soft, breathy tone, Niles was encouraged by Rhodes to "unleash the diva".
 The song was mixed on the fourth day.

 "Come Undone" stands out as the sole track on Duran Duran (1993) to which the bassist John Taylor did not contribute.
 The song was the final one recorded after the album was already completed.
 At that stage, Taylor had completed his parts for all the other songs and had left for Los Angeles to spend time with his wife.
 In an interview with the BBC, Taylor remarked, "Maybe I wished I'd played on 'Come Undone'.
 I'd gone back to Los Angeles.
 We'd put that album to bed.
 I'm not coming back for one more song.
 Maybe it would have been a different song if I'd been there, maybe it wouldn't have been such a great song.
 But I'm not one for regrets."